brandon-w1205/cheapEgames/README.md

 # cheapEgames

 cheapEgames is an application that finds games that are on sale (using CheapShark api) in the genres you love (using RAWG api).

 ## Approach

 The application utilizes both CheapShark and RAWG api.
-By matching the metacritic url featured in both api's, cheapEgames can search for an array of games based on a genre search item with RAWG api and only show the ones that are on sale (by showing the results that match with the metacritic url in CheapShark api).
+When the user searches for their favorite genre, the application will call upon RAWG's database to find games within that genre.
+The games are displayed and when a game is clicked on, it is then found within the RAWG api by ID and in the CheapShark API database.
+Details from each api are displayed on the page and stored within the database depending on what data is needed.

 ## Proof of API connection
 The metacritic url can be found in both Proof of API connection images below on Postman.